MicroEJ/VEEPort-Sony-Spresense/readme.rst

    - core/: C sources file implementation of the core of the low level APIs of MicroEJ runtime.
    - fs/: C sources implementaton of the file system low level APIs.
    - gnss/: Implementation of a simple gnss application (based on the example given in the SDK) with SNI functions for an easy Java interface.
-   - microej\_async\_worker/: C source library to execute asynchronuous functions.
+   - microej\_async\_worker/: C source library to execute asynchronous functions.
    - microej\_list/: C source library containing a linked list implementation.
    - osal/: C source library containing an operating system abstraction layer.
    - ui/: C sources files implementation for the Low Level APIs of the MicroUI display stack for the ILI9340 display.